 Before going further, let us recall that a hub is a multiple-port repeater.
 Similarly, a switch is a multiple-port bridge so that you can understand why repeaters and bridges are not typically used in production networks(because of less number of ports).

-Now, narrowing down to Hubs, Switches and Routers, let us discuss them in reference with the below domains.
+Now, narrowing it down to Hubs, Switches and Routers, let us discuss them in reference to the below domains.